NanoComp/photonics-opt-testbed/Metagrating3D/README.md

 The MEEP results were obtained using `metagrating.meep.py`.

 `device.mat` file contains all optimization parameters and final device pattern in matlab format while `device.csv` is the optimized device pattern (2D matrix) in csv format.

+The file `device4.dat` is designed by the adjoint solver in MEEP.